kubernetes/enhancements/keps/sig-cli/34146-kubectl-explain-example/README.md

 - Community-contributed examples via a plugin mechanism for custom resource types
 - Integration with `kubectl explain` to show examples inline with field documentation
 - Version-aware examples that adapt to the target cluster's API capabilities
+- Multi-resource composition: `kubectl example stack web` to generate a coordinated set of resources (Deployment + Service + Ingress/Gateway + NetworkPolicy) as a single manifest